 The written decision must be mailed to or personally delivered to the complainant within 5 calendar days of the issuance of the decision.
-If the superintendent, superintendent's designee or committee concludes that prohibited discrimination occurred, the Rappahannock County School Division shall take prompt, appropriate action to address and remedy the violation as well as prevent any recurrence.
+If the superintendent or committee concludes that prohibited discrimination occurred, the Rappahannock School Division shall take prompt, appropriate action to address and remedy the violation as well as prevent any recurrence.
 Such action may include discipline up to and including dismissal.